Mortenhals

-Mortenhals or Mortenshals is a village in Balsfjord Municipality in Troms og Finnmark county, Norway.
+Mortenhals or Mortenshals is a village in Balsfjord Municipality in Troms county, Norway.
 The village is located along the Malangen fjord, across the fjord from Rossfjordstraumen.
 The village of Mestervik is located about 15 km to the south.
 Malangen Church is located here.
-This village was the administrative centre of the old municipality of Malangen which existed from 1871 until 1964.
+This village was the administrative centre of the old Malangen Municipality which existed from 1871 until 1964.